-Directing and administrating the Lord Mayor's Office in light of current legislation and internal procedures.
+Directing and administrating the Lord Mayor's Office in light of current legislation and internal procedures; and writing policy documents.

 Oversight of all personnel and activities managed and administered by the Lord Mayor's Office.

 Managing the programme of major civic and ceremonial events including Remembrance Sunday, Royal Visits and visits from Heads of State, Freedom Parades, the Annual Civic Service and the Annual Mayor-Making Dinner.